paulwoodman/oosto/git/README.md

 --------------

-## Committing Code
+## Committing to a New Branch
 Now you’re on a new feature branch.
 Make sure you commit your changes!

 ```
 git add .
-git commit -a -m “new branch”
+git commit -m “new branch”
 git push origin feature/config_aaa
 ```